eevvaayou/eevvaayou.github.io/_posts/2019-05-01-Syllabus_Checklist.md

 We know that a syllabus is that document that you give students in advance of the course so that they can read them before deciding whether to enroll.
 But a good syllabus can also do more!
 Make sure that the syllabus would make someone want to enroll in the course!

 **The syllabus can act as a contract that will help students know what they should do in order to succsheed in the course.
 It should also let them know what they can expect of you.
-Design a course syllabus to best meet your teaching style, course content, activities, and departmental requirements.
+Design a course syllabus to best meet your teaching style, course content, activities.
 This training will walk you through the basics of what should go in your syllabus.**

 #### <span style="color:#ffb300; font-weight:bold;">Basic Information</span>